Muufaaaaa/Muufaaaaa/README.md

 ---

-An Informatics Engineering student at Universitas Muhammadiyah Prof. Dr. HAMKA (UHAMKA), with a strong interest in software development, technology, and community-driven projects.
-I enjoy building and experimenting with web applications, automation systems, Discord bots, and game-related projects while continuously expanding my knowledge in programming, databases, and distributed systems.
+An Informatics Engineering student at Universitas Muhammadiyah Prof. Dr. HAMKA (UHAMKA) passionate about software development, automation, and technology-driven projects.

-Beyond coding, I have experience building and managing Discord communities, including Informaticx, a community server designed as a space for Informatics students and technology enthusiasts to connect, collaborate, and share knowledge.
-This experience has strengthened my skills in community management, server organization, and creating digital spaces that encourage collaboration.
+I enjoy turning ideas into practical projects—from web applications and Discord bots to automation workflows and game-related experiments.
+I also have experience building and managing Informaticx, a Discord community for Informatics students and technology enthusiasts, where I explore the intersection of technology, collaboration, and community building.

-I learn best by turning ideas into practical projects, exploring new technologies, and solving problems through hands-on experience.
-I value collaboration, adaptability, and continuous learning, believing that good ideas can come from anyone.
-Currently, I’m focused on growing as a versatile developer while discovering the areas of technology where I can create the most meaningful impact.
+I’m a hands-on learner who enjoys exploring new technologies, solving problems, and continuously improving through real-world projects.
+My current journey revolves around becoming a versatile developer while discovering where I can make the greatest impact through technology.

 <p>
   <a href="mailto:danfaiz09@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>